The dry and urine diverting toilet trend

 However, it is important to enquiry with local authorities about proper disposal methods.
 Sometimes compostable inlays can cause problems in regional disposal stations or biogas plants, which is why this type of disposal is prohibited in many communities.
 For this reason, decentralised composting of biomaterial in one’s own garden is often recommended, which also respects the natural cycle of such materials.
 In any case, one should enquire in advance with local authorities as to the planned method of disposal.

-Cleaning of dry toilets with separation system
+Cleaning of dry toilets with a urine diverter

 Once urine and feces have been disposed of, cleaning of a dry toilet with separation system can then be carried out in just a few steps and with minimal effort.
 As already mentioned, the two storage containers can be wiped off with a damp cloth if necessary.
 The hygienic maintenance of the outer components of the dry-separating toilet, such as the toilet seat, is also straightforward and can be carried out in a few simple steps.
 As with a conventional toilet, cleaning with a cloth and some cleaning agent is entirely sufficient.